innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 %load_ext nbev3devsim
 ```
-# 4 Where am I?
+# 3 Where am I?

-One of the main problems a robot has is locating itself in its environment: the simulated robot doesn't know where it is in the simulated world.
-Within the simulator, some `x` and `y` co-ordinate values are used by the simulator to keep track of the simulated robot's location, and an angle parameter records its orientation.
+One of the main problems a robot has is locating itself in its environment: the simulated robot doesn’t know where it is in the simulated world.
+Within the simulator, some `x` and `y` co-ordinate values are used by the simulator to keep track of the simulated robot’s location, and an angle parameter records its orientation.
 This information is then used to draw the robot on the background canvas.

 Typically when using a simulator, we try not to cheat by providing the robot direct access to simulator state information.
-That would be rather like you going outside, raising your arms to the sky, shouting *where am I?* and the universe responding with your current location.
+That would be rather like you going outside, raising your arms to the sky, shouting ‘*Where am I?*’ and the universe responding with your current location.

-Instead, we try to ensure that the information on which the robot makes its decision come from it's own internal reasoning and any sensor values it has access to.
+Instead, we try to ensure that the information on which the robot makes its decisions comes from its own internal reasoning and any sensor values it has access to.

-At this point, we could create a magical "simulated-GPS" sensor, that allows the robot to identify its location from the simulator's point of view; but in the real world, we can't always guarantee that external location services are available.
-For example, GPS doesn't work indoors or underground, or even in many cities, where line of sight access to four or more GPS satellites is not available.
+At this point, we could create a magical ‘simulated-GPS’ sensor that allows the robot to identify its location from the simulator’s point of view; but in the real world we can’t always guarantee that external location services are available.
+For example, GPS doesn’t work indoors or underground, or even in many cities where line-of-sight access to four or more GPS satellites is not available.

-Instead, we often have to rely on other sensors to help us identify our robot's location at least in a relative sense to where it has been previously.

-So that's what we'll be exploring in this notebook...
+Instead, we often have to rely on other sensors to help us identify our robot’s location, at least in a relative sense to where it has been previously.
+So that’s what we’ll be exploring in this notebook.

-## 4.1 Activity: Logging Motor Tachometer / "Rotation Sensor" Data
+## 3.1 Activity – Logging motor tachometer or ‘rotation sensor’ data

-We can get a sense of how far the robot has traveled by logging the `.position` of each motor.
+We can get a sense of how far the robot has travelled by logging the `.position` of each motor.
 Inside a real motor, a rotary encoder is used to detect rotation of the motor.
-When the motor turns in one direction the count goes up, when it turns in the other, it goes down.
+When the motor turns in one direction, the count goes up; when it turns in the other direction, it goes down.

-We'll be looking at the logged data using notebook tools, so let's take the precaution of clearing the datalog:
+We’ll be looking at the logged data using notebook tools, so let’s take the precaution of clearing the datalog:

 ```python
 roboSim.clear_datalog()
 ```

-As well as each sensor value, we will also capture the simulator "clock time".
+As well as each sensor value, we will also capture the simulator ‘clock time’.
 When running the simulator, you may have noticed that the simulator sometimes seems to slow down, perhaps because your computer processor is interrupted by having to commit resource to some other task.
 Inside the simulator, however, is an internal clock that counts simulator steps.
-Depending on how much work the simulator has to do to calculate updates in each step of the simulator run, this may take more or less "real time" as measured by a clock on your wall (or more likely, the clock on your mobile phone!).
-By logging the simulator step time, we can create a more accurate plot of the sensor values at each step of simulator time, irrespective of how long that step to to calculate in the real world.
+Depending on how much work the simulator has to do to calculate updates in each step of the simulator run, this may take more or less ‘real time’ as measured by a clock on your wall (or, more likely, the clock on your mobile phone!).
+By logging the simulator step time, we can create a more accurate plot of the sensor values at each step of simulator time, irrespective of how long that step took to calculate in the real world.

 <!-- #region tags=["alert-success"] -->
-In his book "The New Dark Age", artist James Bridle describes the evolution of weather forecasting based on mathematical models:
+In his book *New Dark Age*, artist James Bridle describes the evolution of weather forecasting based on mathematical models:

 >In 1950, a team of meteorologists assembled at Aberdeen in order to perform the first automated twenty-four-hour weather forecast....
 For this project, the boundaries of the world were the edges of the continental United States; a grid separated it into fifteen rows and eighteen columns.
 The calculation programmed into the machine consisted of sixteen successive operations, each of which had to be carefully planned and punched into cards, and which in turn output a new deck of cards that had to be reproduced, collated, and sorted.
 The meteorologists worked in eight-hour shifts, supported by programmers, and the entire run absorbed almost five weeks, 100,000 IBM punch cards, and a million mathematical operations.
 But when the experimental logs were examined, von Neumann, the director of the experiment, discovered that the actual computational time was almost exactly twenty-four hours.
-'One has reason to hope’, he wrote, that 'Richardson's dream of advancing computation faster than the weather may soon be realised'.
+‘One has reason to hope’, he wrote, that ‘Richardson’s dream of advancing computation faster than the weather may soon be realised’.

 *Historical note: Lewis Fry Richardson was an early pioneer of weather forecasting, whose story is also summarised by Bridle.*

-As Bridle observes, the number crunching required to perform a weather forecast requires the solution of lots of complex mathematical equations, so much so that the earliest computers might take days to make a 24 hour weather forecast.
-If you're in the habit of checking online weather reports just before you set out for the day, they wouldn't be much use if they took the next three days to compute.
-Although our simulator is a simple one, at times it may still take more computational resource than is available to the programme for it compute a single second of time in the simulated world in less than a second of real world time.
+As Bridle observes, the number crunching required to perform a weather forecast requires the solution of lots of complex mathematical equations, so much so that the earliest computers might take days to make a 24-hour weather forecast.
+If you’re in the habit of checking online weather reports just before you set out for the day, they wouldn’t be much use if they took the next three days to compute.
+Although our simulator is a simple one, at times it may still take more computational resource than is available to the program for it to compute a single second of time in the simulated world in less than a second of real-world time.

-Reference: `BRIDLE, J. (2018).
-New Dark Age: Technology, Knowledge and the End of the Future.
-Verso Books.`
+Reference: Bridle, J. (2018) *New Dark Age: Technology and the End of the Future*, London: Verso Books.
 <!-- #endregion -->

-The following programme logs the position count as we drive the robot forwards, backwards, wait awhile, then turn on the spot slowly one way, quickly the other.
-I have also instrumented it so that the simulated robot says aloud what it is about to do next as the programme progresses.
+The following program logs the position count as we drive the robot forwards, backwards, wait a while, then turn on the spot slowly one way, then quickly the other.
+I have also instrumented it so that the simulated robot says aloud what it is about to do next as the program progresses.

-With the simulator chart display enabled, and the *Left_wheel* and *Right_wheel* traces selected, download and run the programme.
+With the simulator chart display enabled, and the *Left wheel* and *Right wheel* traces selected, download and run the program.

 Observe what happens to the wheel position counts as the robot progresses.